asilvafx/free-api/README.md

 ## Overview

 Welcome to the Free API project!
 This is a PHP API backend built using the F3 Fat-Free Framework and Webpack 5.
-The goal of this project is to provide a robust and easy-to-implement backend framework that supports REST API, JWT authentication, MVC architecture, user authentication, two-factor authentication (2-FA), WebAuthn, SQLite databases, and a user-friendly administration layout.
+The goal of this project is to provide a robust and easy-to-implement backend framework that supports REST API, Secure authentication, MVC architecture, Databases, and a user-friendly administration layout.

 ## Features